deepakraj-dj/linux-health-monitor/README.md

 ## Sample Telegram Output
 Boss, The scan has been completed here is the report,

-📊 Available RAM : 1.2G
+- Boss, The scan has been completed here is the report:
-Free Space on disk : 8.5G
+📊 Available RAM: $RAM
-CPU Usage is: 23%
+💾 Free Space on disk: $DS
-System Uptime is up 2 hours, 30 minutes
+🔥 CPU Usage: $CPU%
-The last Failed SSH Attempts
+⏱️ System Uptime: $up

-Failed password for root from 192.168.1.1
+🔐 Last Failed SSH Attempts: 192.168.1.1

-Thanks, let me know if I want to assist with anything 😄
+Thanks, let me know if you need assistance! 😄